Hamiltonian Structure of the Guiding-center Vlasov-Maxwell Equations with Polarization and Magnetization: Introduction

 The purpose of the present paper is to explore the Hamiltonian structure of the guiding-center Vlasov-Maxwell equations.
 One approach is to proceed by Lie-transform methods \citep{Brizard_Lie_2016} on the Hamiltonian structure of the Vlasov-Maxwell equations \cite{Morrison_1980,Morrison_1982,Marsden_Weinstein_1982}.
 A more direct approach, however, is to construct the Hamiltonian structure from the guiding-center Vlasov-Maxwell equations themselves.
-This direct approach yielded the Hamiltonian structure from the gauge-free gyrokinetic Vlasov-Maxwell equations \cite{Brizard_2021_gyVM}, as well as the guiding-center Vlasov-Maxwell equations \citep{Brizard_2021_gcVM} in the simplest case when the guiding-center polarization appears only as a correction to the guiding-center magnetization \citep{Brizard_Tronci_2016}.
+(The construction of the Hamiltonian structure for the Vlasov-Maxwell equations followed by Morrison \cite{Morrison_1982} is reviewed in App.~\ref{sec:VM}.)
+This direct approach yielded the Hamiltonian structure for the guiding-center Vlasov-Maxwell equations \cite{Brizard_2021_gcVM} in the simplest case when the guiding-center polarization appears only as a correction to the guiding-center magnetization \citep{Brizard_Tronci_2016}.
+A direct approach also yielded the Hamiltonian structure for the gauge-free gyrokinetic Vlasov-Maxwell theory \cite{Brizard_2021_gyVM}, which was made possible only because the gyrokinetic equations were expressed solely in terms of the perturbed electromagnetic fields $({\bf E}_{1},{\bf B}_{1})$, instead of the standard gyrokinetic representation \cite{Brizard_Hahm_2007} involving the perturbed electromagnetic potentials $(\Phi_{1},{\bf A}_{1})$.

+In order to take into account the full guiding-center polarization, it is a standard procedure \cite{Pfirsch_1984,Pfirsch_Morrison_1985,Brizard_1995,Brizard_2024} to describe particle motion in a local frame moving with the $E\times B$ velocity, expressed as ${\bf E}\btimes c\bhat/B$ (in terms of the electric field ${\bf E}$ and the magnetic field ${\bf B} \equiv B\,\bhat$).
+In this moving frame, a generic expression for the guiding-center Lagrangian is expressed as \cite{Pfirsch_1984,Pfirsch_Morrison_1985,Brizard_1995,Brizard_2024}

+where $({\bf X},P_{\|})$ denote the guiding-center position and guiding-center parallel kinetic momentum, while the guiding-center {\it symplectic} momentum $\vb{\Pi}_{\rm gc}$ and the guiding-center kinetic energy $K_{\rm gc}$ may depend on the electric field ${\bf E}$.
+Hence, in this {\it symplectic} polarization representation, each term separately contributes to guiding-center polarization, which is defined in terms of the partial derivative of Eq.~\eqref{eq:Lgc_def} with respect to ${\bf E}$: